Who is Laura Crane? Meet the Love Island contestant, world class surfer and Instagram influencer

 Laura has had two ex-boyfriends.
 “They were both good guys,” she explained.
 “They both ended up staying friends with me after the relationships ended.
 Now I’m based in one place, I feel like it’s time for me to look for somebody that is willing to join me on my adventures.”

-On the worst date she’s ever been on, she said: “I started talking to this guy on Instagram, went on a date with him, arrived and he was much shorter than me.
+Before going into the villa, Laura was asked about the worst date she’s ever been on.
+She said: “I started talking to this guy on Instagram, went on a date with him, arrived and he was much shorter than me.

 “I want to date someone taller than me.
 As the date progressed, he told me everything about his life and didn’t ask anything about me.
 I don’t even think I said where I lived.
 I did a runner.
 Went to the toilet and never went back.”